easybuilders/easybuild-tutorial/docs/hmns/README.md

 are installed and a flat module naming scheme is used, since *all* modules are *always* available.
-EasyBuild makes it very easy to install lots of software, so that may quickly grow to hundreds or even thousands of available modules.
+EasyBuild makes it very easy to install lots of software, so the number of installed modules can quickly grow into the hundreds or even thousands!
 Yikes!

-This is less of an issue when using a hierarchical module naming scheme, since initially only a modest set of modules are available, and relatively small groups of additional modules become available as gateway modules are loaded.
+This often explosive growth of modules is less of an issue when using a hierarchical module naming scheme, since initially only a modest set of modules are available, and relatively small groups of additional modules become available as gateway modules are loaded.